The London Archives: Associations

-LMA holds records of many associations all with very different purposes.
+The London Archives holds records of many associations all with very different purposes.
 A large number of records are associations with political purposes such as the London Labour Party, London Liberal Party as well as regional branches of the Labour Party and Conservative Party.
 The records of associations also include a number of trade unions including the National Union of Teachers London and Middlesex branches, the Transport Salaried Staff Association and the Union of Post office Workers.
 Within the field of education there are records of The National Education Association and the London Head Teachers Association.

 Records of pressure groups and campaigning organisations such as the National United Temperance Council and the Royal Society for Checking the Abuses of Public Advertising are also held.
 One of the larger series of records held are those belonging to the Public Morality Council.
 Formed in 1899 to combat vice and indecency in London, its members included representatives of all the major religions as well as leaders in education and medicine.
 The council continued until 1969 concentrating latterly on opposition to sexual immorality and pornography particularly with regards to theatre, cinema, radio and television.

 A number of the records relate to groups promoting the arts, sport and recreation.
 Of particular note are the records of the Royal Society of Portrait Painters, though consultation of these archives, are subject to obtaining written permission.
 Other records include the Artists League of Great Britain, and The Royal Choral Society.
 On a more sporting theme, there are records of the London Schools Football Association, the National Amateur Rowing Association and the Ramblers Association.

 The Associations series includes the archives of the Peabody Trust.
 The trust has its origins in a donation of £500,000 made by the American philanthropist, George Peabody, for the benefit of the people of London, the city where he had spent most of his adult life.
 The donation was put into the hands of trustees who were to ensure that it was used to "ameliorate the condition of the poor" of London.
 It was agreed that cheap, clean housing would best fulfil the intention of the gift, and that the Trust would provide an alternative to the Model Dwellings Companies who operated on a private, less philanthropic basis.
-The first housing estate was opened in Spitalfields in 1864 and consisted of 57 dwellings and 9 shops.
+The first housing block was opened in Spitalfields in 1864 and consisted of 57 dwellings and nine shops.
 Further block estates were built in Southwark, Lambeth, Westminster, Chelsea, Islington and Tower Hamlets.
 The collection includes registers of tenants, photographs, plans and administrative and financial records.